mahmoudai1/course-catalog/README.md

 - [Demo Video](#demo)

 ## How to run
-- After running Docker, cd to the project_folder and run `docker-compose up --build`, accessiblle through (`http://cc.localhost/`) to try it.
+- After running Docker, cd to the project_folder and run `docker-compose up --build` (accessiblle through `http://cc.localhost/`).

 ## Overview
 - As simple as it requires.